foundry-vtt-community/wiki.js/setup/linux-installation.md

 ```
 nano ~/foundryuserdata/Config/options.json
 ```
 <a id="C18" href="#C18">C18.</a> Find the `proxySSL` and `proxyPort` parameters, and change them as below.
 Leave all other options as they are.
 The `hostname` parameter will tell Foundry to use a hostname in the Internet Invite Link.
-Replace `<your.domain.name>` with your actual domain name.
+Replace `<your.domain.name>` with your actual domain name, if you have one.
+If not then do not modify the `hostname` field.
 ```
 ...
 "proxyPort": 443,